mesonbuild/meson/docs/markdown/Fs-module.md

 ### is_absolute

-Return a boolean indicating if the path string specified is absolute for this computer, WITHOUT expanding `~`.
+Return a boolean indicating if the path string specified is absolute, WITHOUT expanding `~`.

 Examples: